How To Create To-Do Lists In WordPress

 Text in Emails Sent to User

-Type into this field the body of the email message that will be sent out automatically to users when a new item has been assigned to your to-do list.
+Enter the body of the email message that will be sent out automatically to users when a new item has been assigned to your to-do list.

 To-Do List Advanced Settings > Database Cleanup

-This is useful if, for example, you see that previously deleted to-do items are still appearing on your site.
+This is useful if, for example, you see that previously deleted todo items are still appearing on your site.

-- Delete Tables – Remove any custom database tables that you are no longer using.
+- Delete Tables – Delete custom database tables that are no longer being used.

-- Delete All To-Do Items – Remove all of your to-do items.
+- Delete All To-Do Items – Erase all to-do items.

 User Permissions

-This section lets you configure user permissions and capabilities for Group or Master List types …
+This section lets you configure user permissions and capabilities for Group and Master List types …

-By default, general capabilities of each user role are configured as follows:
+The default general capabilities of each user role are set as follows:

 - Subscribers: Read